video

 roles: (remote) field producing, interviewing, editing

-After Harvard sent students home to prevent the spread of Covid-19 on campus, the Class of 2020 lost innumerable traditions, farewells, and last memories of places and people.
+After Harvard sent students home to prevent the spread of Covid-19 on campus, the Class of 2020 lost innumerable traditions, farewells, and last memories.
 However, seniors reimagined the quintessential senior spring experience, trading spring break trips for service projects, final sports seasons for at-home gyms, and stage performances for virtual fans.

 I asked several of them to share videos of how they spent their makeshift senior year.
 I guided them through recording the videos from afar and edited this final product.